feast-dev/feast-denormalized-tutorial/README.md

 - Start emitting events: `python src/session_generator/`
 - Start the pipelines: `python src/pipelines/`

+### Docker

+It is also possible to run the example using the provider docker-compose file:

+- `docker compose up --build`

 The features can be viewed in realtime using the `print_features.ipynb` notebook `jupyter-lab`